-For compassionate care situations long-term care facilities must limit visitors in the facility to a specific room: either the resident's room, if the resident has a private room or the resident's roommate is up to date with COVID-19 vaccine, or another location designated by the facility.
+For compassionate care situations long-term care facilities must limit visitors in the facility to a specific room: either the resident's room, or another location designated by the facility.
 Long-term care facilities must require visitors to perform hand hygiene and provide visitors a facemask.
 Decisions about visitation during a compassionate care situation should be made on a case-by-case basis.